-LSA cannot be installed directly on the VMware ESXi operating system for versions below ESXi 7.x.
-LSA installed on VMware ESXi 7.x and below is managed through the LSA client installed on a Linux or Windows machine in the same subnet.
+LSA cannot be installed directly on the VMware ESXi operating system for versions before ESXi 7.x.
+LSA installed on VMware ESXi 7.x and below is managed through the LSA client that is installed on a Linux or Windows machine in the same subnet.